Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

 Who Should Not Take Rhodiola Rosea Root Extract?

-People who are taking antidepressants, anti-anxiety drugs, heart medications, or have significant immune system problems shouldn’t take Rhodiola Rosea without first consulting a doctor.
+You shouldn't take Rhodiola Rosea if you're taking antidepressants, anti-anxiety drugs, heart medications, or have significant immune system problems.

 It doesn’t mean that it’s not going to be suitable, but you need to make sure that you won’t have adverse reactions.